Principles of Takaful:

 - According to compensation and subscription, there is no uncertainty.

-Takaful is a detailed subject and AIMS offers Islamic banking courses and Islamic finance course.
-Credits earned during these courses may be transferred to diploma in Islamic banking program.
+Takaful or Islamic Insurance or Insurance in Islam is a detailed subject and AIMS offers Islamic banking courses online.
+Credits earned during these courses may be transferred to mba Islamic banking and finance program.

 Differences Between Takaful and Conventional Insurance: